Snatches of Pink: Send in the Clowns

-They released their first album, Send in the Clowns in 1987 on Dog Gone Records.
+Snatches of Pink released its first album, Send in the Clowns in 1987 on Dog Gone Records.
 For the album, Wenberg was replaced by Eric Peterson (dB's) on bass.
 Peterson also produced the album—he knew Rank from high school and did this as a personal favor.
 Once the album was released, Romweber recalled, "We had a conflict.
 There were people that liked our live shows [who] didn't quite know what to make of our recordings 'cause they became more tame and kind of produced sounding."
 In the reverse, the people who liked the recordings were not expecting the loudness of the live shows.
 In short, the band was not happy with the sound of the album.

 The New York Daily News gave Send in the Clowns two stars, saying, "Trio doing raucous country rock that's just plain a lot of fun, lyrically and musically.
 You can also sing along."
 In contrast, another reviewer wrote, "It's a promising debut, but it definitely would have benefited from clearer lyrics. ...I don't think every rock song should have perfectly clear, cleanly articulated lyrics.
 But I do think you should be able to hear enough of a song to tell what it's about. ...The music is good—very good—and you can't help but thinking that the band has something to say.
 Maybe on their next album, we'll hear what it is."
 Another reviewer wrote, "Between the records extremely 'live' (e.g. chaotic) sound fell muddy production, and vocals that more resemble the nocturnal brayings of wounded animals than actual human sounds.
 It took a whole side before we realized this LP was not a lampoon parody of country-rock, but an honest attempt at the style.
 The attempt is defeated by three things: the band can't play, the band can't sing, and the producers don't seem to have a clue."

 To support the album, the band went on an extensive tour.
 However, the New York agency, F.B.I., who scheduled most of their gigs booked "inappropriate clubs" and failed to understand the goals of the band.
 For example, when the band participated in the New Music Seminar in New York City in July 1988, their showcase was scheduled at the Bitter End, a club known for folk music.
 Send in the Clowns did not get the radio airplay or the sales that the label and band had hoped for.